Manually Upgrading a Socket

 Note

-Note: If the Socket is already on the latest version, the Upgrade option is greyed out.
+Note: If the Socket is already running the latest version, the Upgrade option is greyed out.

-This section explains how to perform a manual upgrade of your Socket.
+This section explains how to perform a manual upgrade of a single Socket.

 • Cato recommends as a best practice to upgrade to the latest Socket version